The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: Do locals still live in the old town?

-My family's house is two streets behind Tran Phu.
-We still live there, but half the neighbors have moved out to the new town (Cam Nam or Tan An) and rent their old town houses to businesses.
+Minh's own family house sits two streets behind Tran Phu, and they still live there — but half the neighbors have moved out to the new town (Cam Nam or Tan An) and rent their old town houses to businesses.

-I'm not bitter about it.
-Tourism feeds 80% of Hoi An's economy.
-But when tourists ask me "where do real people live?"
-I say: cross the river to Cam Nam.
+No need for bitterness about it: tourism feeds 80% of Hoi An's economy.
+Still, when visitors ask where real people live, the honest answer is to cross the river to Cam Nam.
 That's where the actual town is now.

 Q: Is the full moon lantern festival worth seeing?

 It's touristy.
 It's crowded.
 And it's genuinely magical.
-The reflection of hundreds of colored lanterns on the river surface — you can't fake that.
+The reflection of hundreds of colored lanterns on the river surface — that's something you can't fake.

 Go on the actual full moon night, not the nights before or after when shops try to recreate the effect.